Where great food begins.

 PASTURED LIVESTOCK PART II

-During your second pastured livestock lesson, you’ll visit Stone Barns Center’s chicken processing facility where you’ll witness humane slaughter and have the option of taking part in the operation.
+Visit Stone Barns Center’s chicken processing facility where you’ll witness humane slaughter and have the option of taking part in the operation.
 In the kitchen, you’ll continue exploring whole-animal cooking and gain expertise in using offal and preparing sausage and charcuterie.
-You’ll also meet farmers’ market representatives, food distributors and chefs and take part in a discussion of how to best link restaurant kitchens to ecologically sound farms.
+You’ll also meet farmers’ market representatives, food distributors and chefs to take part in a discussion of how to best link restaurant kitchens to ecologically sound farms.
 This is a chance to see firsthand how chefs who want to stand out can build networks of exceptional suppliers to find exceptional products.

 MENUS AND SOURCING